stackabletech/issues/.github/ISSUE_TEMPLATE/pre-release-demos-nightly.md

 # Get a list of installed operators
 stackablectl operator installed --output=plain

+# --- OPTIONAL ---
-# Sometimes it is necessary to upgrade Helm charts
+# Sometimes it is necessary to upgrade Helm charts.
+Look for other Helm Charts
+# which might need updating.

+# First, see which charts are installed.
+You can ignore the stackable-operator
+# charts, or anything that might have been installed outside of this demo.
+helm list

-# First, add the Helm repositories
+# Next, add the applicable Helm Chart repositories.
+For example:
 helm repo add minio https://charts.min.io/ helm repo add bitnami https://charts.bitnami.com/bitnami

-# Next, upgrade the charts, i.e.:
+# Finally, upgrade the Charts.
+For example:
 helm upgrade minio minio/minio --version x.x.x
 helm upgrade postgresql-hive bitnami/postgresql --version x.x.x
-helm upgrade postgresql-hive-iceberg bitnami/postgresql --version x.x.x
-helm upgrade postgresql-superset bitnami/postgresql --version x.x.x
+# --- OPTIONAL END ---

 # Uninstall operators
 stackablectl release uninstall <CURRENT_RELEASE>